csspacecoast/www/content/reading-room.md

 # Christian Science Reading Room

-Our Christian Science Reading Room is both a bookstore and a reading area for the exploration of spiritual healing, prayer, and spirituality.
-Visitors are welcome to ask questions about Christian Science, read and study on site, and make purchases.
+Our Christian Science Reading Room is a comfortable, quiet place to read, study, pray, and explore spirituality and spiritual healing.
+Books, music, and other publications are available for purchase, and some are available for borrowing.
+Visitors are also welcome to ask questions about Christian Science.

-Merchandise for purchase includes:
+Merchandise includes:

 * <a href="https://www.christianscience.com/the-christian-science-pastor/holy-bible" rel=external>Bibles</a> and Bible study resources
 * <a href="https://www.christianscience.com/the-christian-science-pastor/science-and-health" rel=external>Science and Health with Key to the Scriptures</a>